jhelpgg/K3D/K3D/doc/Render/MaterialReflection.md

                                           TexturedBoxReflexion::class.java.getResourceAsStream("emerald.jpg"))
 ````

-Then djust the sperical influence (How much the object reflect):
+Then adjust the sperical influence (How much the object reflect):

 ````Kotlin
         // 11) Adjust spherical reflexion rate to see diffuse and spherical in same proportion